 Oh, and one last thing…no one ever says to a chef “that was a great meal, you must have a nice oven.”

-When it comes to photography equipment, there’s one thing that can truly make a significant difference in image quality, and achieving your artistic vision, and that’s a lens.
-What lenses a photographer uses are a very person choice that reflects who they are as an artist.
+When it comes to photography equipment, there’s one thing that can truly make a significant difference in image quality and achieving your artistic vision, and that’s a lens.
+What lenses a photographer uses are a very personal choice that reflects who they are as an artist.

 I own several different lenses, but I only typically take 2, maybe 3, lenses with me when I am in the field capturing the landscape.
-I always have an ultra wide-angle lens such as my Canon EF 16-35mm with me.
-Ultra wide lenses allow me to include strong foreground elements in my composition.
-On the other end of the spectrum is the EF 70-300mm telephoto which I use in creating intimate landscapes and abstracts of the landscape.
-If my back is feeling good and I don’t mind a little extra weight, I’ll also take the EF 24-70mm lens to fill in the gap between the ultra wide and telephoto lenses.
+I always have an ultra wide-angle lens such as my Sony FE 16-35mm with me.
+Ultra-wide lenses allow me to include strong foreground elements in my composition.
+On the other end of the spectrum is the FE 100-400mm telephoto which I use in creating intimate landscapes and abstracts of the landscape.
+If my back is feeling good and I don’t mind a little extra weight, I’ll also take the FE 24-70mm lens to fill in most of the gap between the ultra-wide and telephoto lenses.

 Why are you still using filters?